how is rain measured

 Understanding Rainfall Measurement in Inches

-In the imperial and US customary systems, an inch is a length unit.
-When measuring rainfall, it shows how deep the water would be on a flat surface.
+In the imperial and US customary systems, an inch is a unit of length.
+When we measure rainfall, it tells us how deep the water would be on a flat surface.
 This is true if there is no runoff, evaporation, or soaking into the ground.

 For example, 1 inch of rain creates a water layer that is 1 inch deep.
 This unit helps us compare rainfall data over time and in different places.